microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 Array nodes have two methods that remove items from the node.
 Note the following about these methods:

 -   Removed items are saved internally for a time in case they need to be restored as a result of an undo operation.
 -   A removed item may be restored as a result of a simultaneous move operation from another client.
 For example, if one client removes items 3-5, and another client simultaneously moves items 4 and 5, then, if the move operation is ordered last, only item 3 is removed (items 4 and 5 are restored and moved to their destination by the move operation).
-If the remove operation is ordered last, then all three items will be removed.
+If the remove operation is ordered last, then all three items will be removed, no matter where they reside.
 -   Removal of items never overrides inserting (or moving in) items.
 For example, if one client removes items 10-15, and another client simultaneously inserts an item at index 12, the original items 10-15 are removed, but new item is inserted between item 9 and the item that used to be at index 16.
-This happens regardless of the order of the remove and insert operations.
+This is true regardless of the order of the remove and insert operations.

 For the meaning of "simultaneously", see [Types of distributed data structures]({{< relref "overview.md" >}}).